 To be clear, I am not advocating that this cake is a ‘health food’.
-Rather, that anything homemade firstly, has to be better than a mass produced, long shelf life product and secondly, whilst cooking and baking, we become more aware of the ingredients that go into our food.
-That has to be a good thing, right?
+Rather, that anything homemade firstly, has to be better than a mass produced, long shelf life product and secondly, while cooking and baking, we become more aware of the ingredients that go into our food.

 Recipe: Maple Drizzled Apple Blueberry Loaf Cake serves 8

 175g/6oz Unsalted Butter softened